stallman-j/ekonomR/vignettes/basic-mapping.md

 Let's also set the following:

 1. The country by its ISO3c code (a standard abbreviation for countries)
+2. The way we want the name of that country written
+3. A color to shade the localities we choose on the map
-2. The level of administrative unit that we're interested in (the cantons or *municipios* are administrative level 2)
+4. The level of administrative unit that we're interested in (the cantons are administrative level 2)
-3. The filename that we want as a pasting of the country and the typical format that GADM uses to write the filenames
+5. The filename that we want, created by concatenating the country and the typical format that GADM uses to write the filenames
-4. The complete input path
+6. The complete input path
-5. The column name that we want to sample from to create labels (which here is going to be called `NAME_2`).
+7. The column name that we want to sample from to create labels (which here is going to be called `NAME_2`).
-6. The number of localities to sample
+8. The number of localities to sample

-This way this code is very easy to adapt if we want, say, a different administrative level or different country.
-If we want to randomly choose a province from Kenya, for instance, we could change `country <- "KEN"`, `level <- 1` and `name_var` to be `NAME_1`. `locality_color` provides the HEX color codes for a medium Yale blue, which we'll use for our mapping.
+This way this code is very easy to adapt.

+If we want to randomly choose a province from Kenya, for instance, we could change `country <- "KEN"`, `level <- 1` and `name_var` to be `NAME_1`.

+`locality_color` provides the HEX color codes for a medium Yale blue, which we'll use for mapping.

 ``` r